-SYNCHRONIZING (Available as -SYNC Option)
+SYNCHRONIZING (Available on LT1375 Only)

-The LT1374-SYNC has the SHDN pin replaced with a SYNC pin, which is used to synchronize the internal oscillator to an external signal.
-The SYNC input must pass from a logic level low, through the maximum synchronization threshold with a duty cycle between 10% and 90%.
-The input can be driven directly from a logic level output.
-The synchronizing range is equal to initial operating frequency up to 1MHz.
-This means that minimum practical sync frequency is equal to the worst-case high selfoscillating frequency (550kHz), not the typical operating frequency of 500kHz.
+The LT1375 has the BIAS pin replaced with a SYNC pin, which is used to synchronize the internal oscillator to an external signal.
+It is directly logic compatible and can be driven with any signal between 10% and 90% duty cycle.
+The synchronizing range is equal to initial operating frequency up to 900kHz.
+This means that minimum practical sync frequency is equal to the worst-case high selfoscillating frequency (560kHz), not the typical operating frequency of 500kHz.
 Caution should be used when synchronizing above 700kHz because at higher sync frequencies the amplitude of the internal slope compensation used to prevent subharmonic switching is reduced.
 This type of subharmonic switching only occurs at input voltages less than twice output voltage.
-Higher inductor values will tend to eliminate this problem.
-See Frequency Compensation section for a discussion of an entirely different cause of subharmonic switching before assuming that the cause is insufficient slope compensation.
+Higher inductor values will tend to eliminate problems.
+See Frequency

+Compensation section for a discussion of an entirely different cause of subharmonic switching before assuming that the cause is insufficient slope compensation.
 Application Note 19 has more details on the theory of slope compensation.